kundajelab/kundajelab_old.github.io/_posts/2020-07-08-max-likelihood-with-bias-corrected-calibration-label-shift-domain-adaptation.markdown

 In our paper, we revisit maximum likelihood.
 We show that in combination with good calibration, a maximum likelihood procedure outperforms all other methods empirically and achieves state of the art results.
 Our approach is as follows:
 <ul>
-<li>Given a model $$f$$ that outputs predicted probabilities, calibrate the predictions of $$f$$ on a held-out validation using an appropriately strong calibration algorithm.
+<li>Given a model $f$ that outputs predicted probabilities, calibrate the predictions of $f$ on a held-out validation using an appropriately strong calibration algorithm.
 We observed that BCTS and VS work well.</li>
 <li>Average the calibrated predictions over this held-out validation set to obtain the estimated source-domain class priors.
 This is a principled strategy for estimating source-domain priors improves robustness to poor calibration.</li>
 <li>Given samples from the target domain, use the estimated source-domain class priors and the calibrated predictor to optimize the concave maximum likelihood objective in w.r.t. the estimated target-domain class proportions.</li>
 <li>After estimating target-domain class proportions, compute the adapted predictions for the target domain similar to the E-step of EM</li>